 - Hoists, powered platforms, and elevators

-A Michigan construction accident attorney could fully explain how MIOSHA regulations apply to a particular case.
-If a construction company fails to follow state or federal regulations, a lawyer may be able to hold it accountable for its actions.
+A Michigan construction accident attorney will fully explain how MIOSHA regulations apply to a particular case.
+If a construction company fails to follow state or federal regulations, a lawyer be able to hold it accountable for its actions.

-Michigan courts have heard several cases relating to construction accidents, and their decisions can play a critical role in the outcome of a current case.
+Michigan courts have heard several cases relating to construction accidents.
+Their decisions can play a critical role in the outcome of a current case.
+If you were injured on the job, you may be able to sue a negligent party for a construction injury.
+The facts of the construction site play a key factor in determining your legal rights.

 Common Work Area

 A 2009 Michigan Court of Appeals case, Alderman v.
-JC Development Communities, LLC, clarified the meaning of common work area.
-The court held that a subcontractor’s crane coming into contact with power lines did not meet the intended meaning of a common work area.
+JC Development Communities, LLC, clarified the meaning.
+The court held that a subcontractor’s crane coming into contact with power lines did not meet the intended definition.
 Instead, a common work area is one involving significant risk to a large number of workers.

 Employees Versus Independent Contractors